rolspace/blazor-football-scoreboard/README.md

 5. Generate the coverage report using the reportgenerator tool with the command, `reportgenerator "-reports:coverage.xml" "-reporttypes:Html" "-targetdir:./coveragereport" "-assemblyfilters:+Football.*;-Football.*Tests";`.

-The HTML coverage report will be found in the `./coveragereport` folder at the root of the repository, open the `index.html` file on your browser of choice to view the results.
+The HTML coverage report will be found in the `coveragereport` folder at the root of the repository, open the `index.html` file on your browser of choice to view the results.